Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

     - `FlightsController.cs`

 > [!NOTE]
-> You can multiple select these files from the file explorer by holding the `Ctrl` down and clicking on each file.
-Then simply drag-n-drop them into the `Edit with Copilot` window.
+> You can multi-select these files from the file explorer by holding the `Ctrl` down and `Left-Clicking` on each file.
+Then simply drag-n-drop them into Copilot Edits working set window.

 - Copy/Paste the following in the Copilot Edits Chat window: